dexbol/bomb/README.md

 		{/if}
 	</head>

-Run Bomb, the content of one.css will appear between the annotation.
+Run Bomb, the content of one.css will appear between the annotations.